irishgordo/harvester-wiki/Moving-Drone-CI-to-Github-Action.md

 ## Others

 We could also use matrix to distribute building to different runners to build binary and image.
 [In this example PR](https://github.com/Yu-Jack/support-bundle-kit/pull/6), it's not turning runner to specified matrix.platform, [matrix.platform is just a for-loop concept](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs).
-If we need to build more platform we could refer [distribute-build-across-multiple-runners](https://docs.docker.com/build/ci/github-actions/multi-platform/#distribute-build-across-multiple-runners).
+If we need to build more platform in the future, we could refer [distribute-build-across-multiple-runners](https://docs.docker.com/build/ci/github-actions/multi-platform/#distribute-build-across-multiple-runners).